Fifteen for Founders

 Mubarak Ganiyu: Partnering with IBM

-Vanderbilt engineering student Mubarak Ganiyu came to Nashville from Nigeria to start his VU career.
+Vanderbilt data science graduate student Mubarak Ganiyu came to Nashville from Nigeria to start his VU career.
 During his sophomore year, he helped forge a relationship between the Wond’ry and IBM.
 A relationship that has provided IBM Watson resources and over 240 TJBot kits.
-For the past 2 years, he has led multi-session workshops to teach the Vanderbilt community the hardware and software skills needed to build these voice-activated robots, which the participants get to keep.
-Mubarak has been a makerspace ambassador at the Wond’ry each semester and is interning with the Data Science Institute as he heads into his senior year.
+For about three years, he led multi-session workshops to teach the Vanderbilt community the hardware and software skills needed to build these voice-activated robots, which the participants get to keep.
+Mubarak has been a makerspace ambassador at the Wond’ry for the past four years, and he is currently working on launching a quantum studio for the Wond’ry.

 Brionna Crawford & Jasmyne Yeldell: Equitable Urban Development